🎯 Tunable Ensemble for LLM Uncertainty (Advanced)#

 test_results = await uqe.generate_and_score(prompts=test_prompts, num_responses=5)

-## 4. Evaluate Hallucination Detection Performance
+4. Evaluate Hallucination Detection Performance#

-function is specific to our use case (math questions).
+To evaluate hallucination detection performance, we ‘grade’ the responses against an answer key.
+Again, note that the grade_response function is specific to our use case (math questions).
 If you are using your own prompts/questions, update the grading method accordingly.

 [14]: